vedantpuri/pyosphere/README.md

 ![Header](https://raw.githubusercontent.com/vedantpuri/pyosphere/master/resources/header.png)

 Python projects that have complex codebase directory structures introduce a fairly common problem with **imports** within the project.
 While providing absolute paths is recommended, it is cumbersome, repetitive, and rather **boilerplate**.
-Absolute imports may also decrease application portability. **pyosphere.sh** mitigates these problems by simply providing a flattened execution environment, allowing all files to relatively import each other trivially, while allowing developers to maintain their choice of directory structure.
+Absolute imports may also decrease application portability. **pyosphere.sh** mitigates these issues by simply providing a flattened execution environment, allowing all files to relatively import each other trivially, while allowing developers to maintain their choice of directory structure.

 ## Requirements
 - macOS or Linux